EMUNES/ASFG-train/README.md

-# Traning as you like
+# Training as you like

-Extract this folder under ASFG root folder and you are ready to go.
+Extract this folder under ASFG root folder and you are ready to go (It's OK to cover the original files).

 ## The training pipeline